Eventyrlauget/tailcloud/readme.md

 2. Here is what you need to configure:

-Copy the `env.example` to `.env`, and fill in the enviroment variables.
+- Copy the `env.example` to `.env`, and fill in the enviroment variables.
+- Set up Tailscale client on server and find its tailnet ip.
+(TODO: make this automatic)
+- Set up a cloudflare root domain to point to the tailscale ip.
+(TODO: make this automatic)
+- Set up a cloudflare wildcard domain to point to the root domain.

 3. Profit

-`docker compose -f nextcloud.yaml up -d`
+`docker compose up -d`

+(service "stacks" to start are listed in the `docker-compose.yaml` file)

 ## Longer description